Skip to main content

 Einaudi Students Become Carnegie Endowment for International Peace Fellows

-McKenzie Carrier ’24, a Laidlaw scholar and undergraduate Migrations scholar, and Margot Treadwell ’24, an international relations minor, are spending their post-graduation year working in the endowment’s Democracy, Conflict, and Governance program.
+McKenzie Carrier ’24, a Laidlaw scholar and undergraduate Migrations scholar, and Margot Treadwell ’24, an international relations minor, spent their post-graduation year working in the endowment’s Democracy, Conflict, and Governance program.

 Margot Treadwell leans against a rock wall while smiling.